baer/isThereAFuckingGame/README.md

-# Is there a fucking Rockies game today?
+# Is there a fucking ____ game today?

 ## Running the code
-The compiled code is not checked in so you will have to have [Grunt](http://gruntjs.com/) installed:
+First, the compiled code is not checked in so you will have to build the project using [Grunt](http://gruntjs.com/):
-'''bash

     cd <location-of-the-downloaded-project>
     npm install
     grunt

-'''
-This code is requires a server to run due to same-origin browser security constraints.
-To run the code you will need to startup a webserver.
-The simplest way to do this is to navigate to the dist directory and run the following command:
-'''bash
+Because this project makes same-origin requests you will have to use some sort of container to run the code.
+The simplest way is to use python but tomcat jetty etc will work fine.

+    cd <location-of-the-downloaded-project>/dist
     python -m SimpleHTTPServer
-'''

-## Development
-The code is managed with a Grunt based asset pipeline and Bower for dependency management.

-To make changes you should be modifying files in the app directory.
-Running the grunt command will compile and minify the assets and copy them into the dist directory.
-'''bash
-grunt
-'''

-## New Teams
+## Create a version for your favorite team
-All that needs to be done to support a new team is to update the json shedule located in app/data.
+There are two things that need to be done to add a team:

+####Edit the application variables:
+- Edit the @homeTeamColor variable in <project>/app/styles/main.less
+- Edit the homeTeam and homeStadium variables in <project>/app/scripts/main.js

 ####Retrieve a schedule and generate the json:
 - Go to http://mlb.mlb.com/mlb/schedule/team_by_team.jsp
 - Click on Regular Schedule